 Privacy Policy

 This page explains, in plain language, what Epilog does and does not do with your information.
-The short version is simple: your private records stay on your own device in your browser and, if you turn on backup, in your own Google Drive.
-They are not stored in a medical database run by the people who make Epilog.
+The short version is simple: Epilog is private to approved family emails for now.
+Your working records stay in your browser and sync to a private Firebase server copy for reliability.

 Last updated: 6 May 2026